 The scale of a map is the ratio of a distance on the map to the corresponding distance on the ground.A map represents a portion of the Earth’s surface.
 Since an accurate map represents the land, each map has a “scale” that indicates the relationship between a certain distance on the map and the distance on the ground.
 The map scale is usually located in the legend box of a map, which explains the symbols and provides other important information about the map.
 A map scale can be printed in a variety of ways.

 On a small-scale map, such as a page-size map of Switzerland, places of religious worship occur at points, but on a large scale map, such as a map of a local neighbourhood, individual buildings would likely be apparent, and thus the focus might be on the area covered by the place of worship.
 Similarly, a river could be considered a linear phenomena on a small-scale map, but on a large-scale map, the emphasis could be on the area covered by the river.
 So, the map scale must be adapted to:

-- The map content: Some special themes can not have various scales, but only the most logical one.
+- The map content: Some special themes can not have various scales, but only the most logical ones.
 For example, population density maps cannot be larger than 1:100 000 otherwise the mapped people are not representative (commuters, day labourer, etc.).

 - The map purpose: The map scale must be adapted to the purpose of the map and not to the first design or aesthetic idea of the author.
-Here you should think how wide will the earth area to be mapped be?
+Here you should think about how wide will the earth area be mapped be?

 - The map precision: With what measuring and counting will the map be built?
 Here you should think how detailed the information you display on the map will be.
 With large scale maps, the information is precise because they are less generalised.